+In this section, we quantitatively evaluate the efficiency of the restructuring paths in the two regions from 1990 to 2001.
+Our main objective is to assess whether the delay of restructuring in Jiu Valley was inefficient in the context of the overall restructuring path.
 At the outset, we should not discard the possibility that the delay was relatively benign when compared to the massive layoff that followed, or even to the milder but significant layoffs in Ostrava early on.
-Addressing these issues is the first part of assessing the impact of the Jiu Valley miners' action on the efficiency of restructuring path; the second part, clarifying the connection between the miners' action and the delay in restructuring, will be done in the next section.
-Our strategy is to explicitly model the layoff paths, taking the initial the initial and the final mining employment to be given by the actual employment in 1990 and 2001, respectively.
-This allows us to estimate the value of the (laid-off) miners' labor both inside and outside mining for a given layoff path.
+Addressing these issues is the first part of assessing the impact of the Jiu Valley miners' action on the efficiency of the restructuring path; the second part, clarifying the connection between the miners' action and the delay in restructuring, will be done in the next section.
+Our strategy is to explicitly model the layoff paths, taking the initial and the final mining employment to be given by the actual employment in 1990 and 2001, respectively.
+This allows us to estimate the value of the (laid-off) miners' labor both inside and outside the mines for a given layoff path.
 We take the discounted sum of this value to be the measure of social welfare.
-The optimal layoff path is then what maximizes welfare, and the gap between this maximum welfare and that obtained under the actual path measures the inefficiency of the actual path.
+The optimal layoff path is then what maximizes welfare, and the gap between the maximum welfare and that obtained under the actual path measures the inefficiency of the actual path.
 The detailed method of measurement is presented below.